colak/csf-docs/Administrators/creating-ssl-certs-on-webfaction.md

 `cd $HOME/src`

-Then run the following single command, where `NNNNN` is the port number from step 2 and `domain.tld` is the appropriate domain in focus.:
+Then run the following single command, where `NNNNN` is the port number from step 2 and `domain.tld` is the appropriate domain in focus:

 	Le_HTTPPort=NNNNN acme.sh --test --issue -d domain.tld -d www.domain.tld --standalone